 Each application will receive notification of their status upon completion of the selection process.
 Applications will be accepted from January 1st to March 30th annually and are only valid for the year submitted and become the property of the Association for Butterflies and will not be returned.

-Applications are closed for 2017.
-Applications will be accepted beginning January 1, 2018, and must be submitted on the Official Application and be complete.
+Applications are being accepted beginning January 1, 2018, and must be submitted on the Official Application and be complete.
 Please add additional sheets as needed to convey your proposal.
 Applications must be submitted to the chairman of the selection committee by e-mail as indicated on the form.